aymanboubleh/android-codivd-stats-mqtt/README.md

 # mqttApp
 The following app was developed as a part of an IoT Big Data project to collect useful information about users.
+Credits to **lamhoangx**,which is the developer of the app we built our sensor layer on top of and adapted  so it starts logging sensor information instead.

 This app allows you to establish a connection to a MQTT broker and send messages containing device sensor information to specific topics.

 A demo is available here https://youtu.be/WOLmTDeXj7c

+## Credits
+lamhoangnx for his first [build](https://github.com/lamhoangx/MQTTClient_Flutter)

 ## Getting Started

 This project is a starting point for a Flutter application.